 The IRS authorizes these companies to offer official educational programs to tax professionals.

 - Are members of the National Association of Tax Professionals.

 The NATP sets industry best practice standards and offers members tax research and education services.

-- Check their user reviews on SuperMoney.
+- Have good consumer ratings.
+Check their user reviews on SuperMoney.

 Although it’s not a guarantee of excellence, a company’s user reviews will give you an idea of how many complaints a company receives.